 Methods and approaches for describing the mass transport in catalyst bodies

 Review of theoretical approaches and methods to account for the diffusivity in catalyst bodies and the relationship with pore structure analysis.
 This includes methods based on molecular dynamics.
-Currently, this has been expanded to porosity modelling from primary nanoparticles.
+Currently, this has been expanded to porosity modelling from primary nanoparticles and reviewing the current potential of 3D printing techniques for catalytic applications.

 Effective heat transfer in fixed-bed reactors